Midway, Georgia: Culture

 The Midway Museum is home to documents, exhibits, and furnishings associated with the Midway Society from the Colonial period through its last meeting in December 1865.
 The Midway Museum was Georgia's first colonial museum.

 Lemonade stand shutdown

 In July 2011 Midway received national attention after city police shut down a lemonade stand run by young girls attempting to earn money for a waterpark trip.
 Police and city officials maintained the girls were required to obtain a business license.
 Neighboring Richmond Hill allowed the girls to set up their lemonade stand at its first farmer's market later that month.

 In the media

 The 2014 award-winning independent film A Promise was filmed in Liberty County.

-In 1980 key scenes for the Italian horror film City of the Living Dead were shot within Midway Cemetery across the road from Midway Congregational Church.
+In 1980 key scenes for the Italian horror film City of the Living Dead were shot within Midway Cemetery, across State Route 17 from Midway Congregational Church.

 Education

-Public education is provided by the Liberty County School System.
+Public education is provided by the Liberty County School District.
 Public schools located in Midway are: